haydenphancs/find-the-best-product/README.md

     #On Win: venv\Scripts\activate

 3. **Install the required dependencies**:
-- Django
-- SQLite
+- Django, SQLite, BeautifulSoup4, Playwright,...
-- The user can run all of this by running this cmd
+- The user can run all of these by running this cmd

     ```sh
     pip install -r requirements.txt